jun-low/ionicons/scripts/readme.md

 ## Updating Icons

 The `src/svg` directory is the single source of truth for svgs.
 They should not already be optimized and can be the original svg export straight out of an svg editor.
-A build step before releasing will optimize the source svgs (remove comments, reduce the size, etc) and ensure they'll work within `ion-icon`.
+A build step before releasing will optimize the source svgs (remove comments, reduce the size, etc) and ensure they'll work within `pikto-icon`.

 ## Build Locally